 Our products are sold directly to end-users by our sales team and by established sales agents and representatives.
-Various agreements are in place with distributors and outside sales representatives, who are compensated by commissions, including American DG Energy, which is an affiliated company, for certain territories and product lines.
+Various agreements are in place with distributors and outside sales representatives, who are compensated by commissions, including American DG Energy and EuroSite Power which are affiliated companies, for certain territories and product lines.
 For example, we have sales representatives for the chiller market in the New York City/New Jersey territory, but we do not have a sales representative for our cogeneration products in this territory.
 In New England, our affiliate, American DG Energy, has exclusive sales representation rights to our cogeneration products only (not including chillers).
 Sales through our in-house team or sales that are not covered by a representative's territory carry no commission or only a fractional one.